 Wild Bird Hunting

-We keep a small number of dogs (6 – 8) in our kennel and home so that we can give each dog plenty of individual attention and can hunt each one extensively to evaluate their natural abilities before considering them for breeding.
-We believe that there is no substitute for lots of wild birds in the development and assessment of a hunting dog: we do not use any pen raised birds, we simply take our pups hunting when the season opens.
-All of our photos and videos are the dogs on wild birds; what you see in our photos is what we expect from them and what you can expect from a dog from us.
-We hunt 100+ days a year across multiple states so that all of the dogs have the opportunity to prove themselves on a wide variety of habitats and bird species.
-From experience we have come to know that good bird dogs are able to adapt to and handle a variety of species.
+I keep a small number of dogs in my kennel and home so that I can give each dog plenty of individual attention and can extensively hunt each one to evaluate their natural abilities before considering them for breeding.
+It is not acceptable to breed based only the talents of past generations: that is how breed ability becomes diluted and lost.
+I believe that there is no substitute for lots of wild birds in the development and assessment of a hunting dog: I do not use pen raised birds other than for intro to gun fire.
+I simply take pups into the woods and the field where there are wild birds and let the birds teach the lessons.
+All of my photos and videos are the dogs on wild birds; what you see in the photos is what I expect from them and what you can expect from one of my dogs.
+No ecollars or checkcords are used although I have begrudgingly been dragged into the current century and I do run my dogs with a GPS for safety and when the prairie wind blows louder than my lip whistle (can you say Kansas?!!)
+I use the tone function to page them.

-Training is simple everyday obedience and we have 2+ acres of fenced native prairie grasses where the dogs spend the days running and exploring together.
-We are ‘old school’ and do not use electronic shock collars in our training or hunting and although we acknowledge that they can be useful tools, we personally want dogs that respond and work for us without such devices.
-We let the birds teach the steadiness lessons and just like the wild birds, we do not tolerate busting or “ripping” birds once a dog is no longer a puppy.
-We expect our dogs to staunchly hold birds until we arrive and we then flush and shoot.
-When hunting, we expect them to handle easily and to check in with a simple call or whistle.
-Don’t misunderstand this to read that the dogs are underfoot in the field, we want them to adjust their range according to where we are hunting.
+Training for my dogs is simple everyday obedience as my companions and part of the pack.
+I am ‘old school’ and do not use ecollars in training or hunting and although I acknowledge that they can be useful tools when used appropriately and kindly.
+I just personally want dogs that respond and work for me without such devices.
+I let the birds teach the steadiness lessons and just like the wild birds, I do not tolerate busting or “ripping” birds once a dog is no longer a puppy.
+I expect my dogs to staunchly hold birds until I arrive and I then flush and shoot and I do not shoot a bird if the dog did not handle it correctly.
+When hunting, they are expected to handle easily and to know – and care – where I am: we hunt as a team.
+Don’t misunderstand this to read that the dogs are underfoot in the field, I want them to adjust their range according to where we are hunting.
 In open country such as in Montana grasslands this means that the dogs will roll 100-400 yards out.
-But when we hunt in the north woods for ruffed grouse, or thick brush and timber for bobwhite quail in Kansas, the dogs should close in appropriately.
+But when we hunt in the north woods for ruffed grouse, or thick brush and timber for bobwhite quail in Kansas, the dogs should close in appropriately, typically between 50-100 yards in thick woods.
 Are they always obedient and handle birds perfectly?
-Heck no, but then again, their owners and gunners aren’t perfect either but the dogs seem happy with us anyway and we are with them.
+Heck no, but then again, their owner and gunner isn’t perfect either but the dogs seem happy with me anyway as I am with them.

-We value the relationship we have with our dogs and the only thing we enjoy as much as watching dogs do what comes naturally to them in the field is meeting other people who share the same pleasures.
-We invite people who are interested in a puppy to join us in the field to see our dogs work and decide if it matches their own preferences.
-All of the photos on our site have been taken by us while hunting: we usually carry a pocket camera to stop and take photos before walking in to flush the birds, no need to rush.
-LD will also occasionally leave her gun in the truck and carry the DSLR to shoot better photos or video.
+I value the relationship I have with my dogs and the only thing I enjoy as much as watching dogs do what comes naturally to them in the field is meeting other people who share the same pleasures.
+I invite people who are interested in learning more about my dogs specifically to visit and join me for a walk during the off season to see the dogs work and decide if it matches their own preferences.
+All of the photos on the site have been taken by me while hunting: I usually carry a pocket camera, now my phone, to stop and take photos before walking in to flush the birds, no need to rush.
+If hunting with other gunners I will also occasionally leave my gun in the truck and carry the DSLR to shoot better photos or video.